 Effects of HGF on E-cadherin expression and localization and matrix metalloproteinase and uPA secretion

 HGF is able to induce changes in expression and localization of E-cadherin resulting in cell movement in several type of cancers[28-30].
 To investigate the possibility of an involvement of E-cadherin in HGF-induced CCA cell migration, we determined the effects of HGF on E-cadherin expression by Western blotting and on localization by immunofluorescence staining.
-E-cadherin protein level did not change within 6 h of HGF treatment (Figure ).
-However, immunofluoresence demonstrated that HGF altered E-cadherin localization from the cell boundary to the cytoplasmic compartment (Figure and ).
+E-cadherin protein level did not change within 6 h of HGF treatment (Figure 3A).
+However, immunofluoresence demonstrated that HGF altered E-cadherin localization from the cell boundary to the cytoplasmic compartment (Figure 3B and C).

-Effects of HGF on E-cadherin expression and localization.
 A: cholangiocarcinoma (CCA) cells were treated with HGF for 6 h, then cell lysate was analyzed by Western blotting with anti-E-cadherin and -β-actin monoclonal antibodies; B: After treatment with 0 and 100 ng/mL HGF for 6 h, cells were analyzed by immunofluorescence using anti-E-cadherin antibody and visualized under confocal laser scanning microscopy (60 × objective magnification plus 2 × digital magnification).

 The effect of HGF on secretion of matrix degrading enzymes, a major factor contributing to cell invasiveness, was investigated by gelatin zymography.
-Zymograms from conditioned media of HuCCA-1 cells showed a clear band indicating MMP-2 activity, while those of KKU-M213 cells revealed both MMP-2 and MMP-9 activities (Figure ), demonstrating that the two CCA cell lines constitutively expressed high amounts of MMP-2 and/or MMP-9 at basal levels.
-However, these enzyme activities were not increased following HGF treatment (Figure ).
-Similarly, high basal activity of uPA was found in both CCA cell lines, which was not affected by the presence of HGF (Figure ).
+Zymograms from conditioned media of HuCCA-1 cells showed a clear band indicating MMP-2 activity, while those of KKU-M213 cells revealed both MMP-2 and MMP-9 activities (Figure 4A), demonstrating that the two CCA cell lines constitutively expressed high amounts of MMP-2 and/or MMP-9 at basal levels.
+However, these enzyme activities were not increased following HGF treatment (Figure 3A).
+Similarly, high basal activity of uPA was found in both CCA cell lines, which was not affected by the presence of HGF (Figure 4B).

-Effect of HGF on levels of secreted matrix degrading enzymes from cholangiocarcinoma HuCCA-1 and KKU-M213 cell lines.
 Cells were treated with various concentrations of HGF (0-100 ng/mL) in serum-free medium for 6 h.
 Conditioned media were then analyzed for MMP-2 (approximate 65 kDa) and MMP-9 (approximate 85 kDa) gelatinolytic activity by gelatin zymography (A) and for uPA by plasminogen-gelatin zymography (B).

 Involvement of ERK1/2 and PI3K signaling pathways in HGF-induced CCA cell invasiveness